John Archibald Wheeler: Teaching

-Wheeler's graduate students included Jacob Bekenstein, Hugh Everett, Richard Feynman, Peter Putnam, David Hill, Bei-Lok Hu, John R. Klauder, Charles Misner, Kip Thorne, William Unruh, Robert M. Wald, Katharine Way, and Arthur Wightman.
-Wheeler gave teaching high priority, and continued to teach freshman and sophomore physics, saying that young minds were the most important.
+Wheeler's graduate students included Jacob Bekenstein, Hugh Everett, Peter Putnam, John R. Klauder, Charles Misner, William Unruh, Robert M. Wald, Katharine Way, Arthur Wightman, and Nobel laureates Richard Feynman and Kip Thorne.
+Wheeler placed a high priority on teaching and continued to teach freshman and sophomore physics, emphasizing the importance of engaging students early in their education.
+Several of the undergraduate students he mentored, including Christopher Fuchs, James Hartle, and Daniel Holz, among many others, would also lead prominent physics careers.
 At Princeton he supervised 46 PhDs, more than any other physics professor.
 Wheeler wrote a supportive review article to help Hugh Everett's work, wrote to and met with Niels Bohr in Copenhagen seeking his approval of Everett's approach, and continued to advocate for Everett even after Bohr's rejection.

 With Kent Harrison, Kip Thorne, and Masami Wakano, Wheeler wrote Gravitation Theory and Gravitational Collapse (1965).
 This led to the voluminous general relativity textbook Gravitation (1973), co-written with Misner and Thorne.
 Its timely appearance during the golden age of general relativity and its comprehensiveness made it an influential relativity textbook for a generation.
 Wheeler and Edwin F. Taylor wrote Spacetime Physics (1966) and Scouting Black Holes (1996).

 Alluding to Wheeler's "mass without mass", the festschrift honoring his 60th birthday was titled Magic Without Magic: John Archibald Wheeler: A Collection of Essays in Honor of his Sixtieth Birthday (1972).
 His writing style could also attract parodies, including one by "John Archibald Wyler" that was affectionately published by a relativity journal.

 Participatory anthropic principle

 Wheeler speculated that reality is created by observers in the universe.
 "How does something arise from nothing?", he asked about the existence of space and time.
 He also coined the term "Participatory Anthropic Principle" (PAP), a version of a strong anthropic principle.

-In 1990, Wheeler suggested that information is fundamental to the physics of the universe.
-According to this "it from bit" doctrine, all things physical are information-theoretic in origin: